Caffeinated-Lux/Caffeinated-Lux/README.md

 Love writing Discord bots and tools, that play around with data.  <br /><br />

-🛰️ Current Project: Sir eDom of Crash-A-Lot - My first public Discord Bot!
+🛰️ Current Project: Sir eDom of Crash-A-Lot - My first public GitHub project!

   * What it does: Simplifies life (QOL tool) for MMO players by pulling data from APIs.